 The friction rate is calculated from the previous two quantities:

 The factor of 100 included in the equation is there to reduce the number of zeroes in the result.
+And that’s why we talk about the amount of pressure drop per 100 feet instead of per foot.

 Now, friction rate is based on available static pressure.
 It’s a number that tells you how much pressure drop you’re allowed to use per 100 feet of effective length in the duct system.